haavamoa/RetrospectiveClient/README.md

 ![Retrospective Client][logo]

-A windows client to use during a typical retrospective meeting.
+A windows client to use during a retrospective meeting.

 Main features:

 - Announce on Slack when the retrospective has started.
 - Deliver a easy way of creating notes from the outcome of the meeting (positives, negatives and actions).
 - Deliver a summary of the meeting on Slack.
+- Configurable (Team Name, Announcement Message ... etc)

 ## **Requirements**